Frequently Asked Questions

 A new no-frills machine will run you around $200-$300. of course you can spend much, much more! if you’ve never sewn before, consider taking an intro to sewing machine class at make or buy from a local dealer that offers free lessons with purchase. the more experience you have sewing before buy, the better!

-Viking, Singer, and some Kenmore brands have been successful for me.
-I have also refurbished some used machines from Craigslist and they are working brilliantly.
+Viking, Bernina, Janome and some Kenmore brands have been successful for me.
+I have also refurbished some used machines from occasionally for sale.
+Please inquire for this particular inventory.
 Newer machines have different bells and whistles like embroidery functions, so depending on what you want to achieve will strongly affect the direction in your purchase.

 What do I need for the class?

-You need to provide fabric for your project.
 See fabric resource list below for places to purchase fabric, Also review the class description for information and supplies.
 Many classes have a supply list posted on the website.
 If you’re unsure or have questions, please feel free to contact us.
-Check out the suppliers page for a few of our favorite local shops.

 What type of fabric do you recommend for beginner projects?